google/xls/docs_src/xls_style.md

     usage propagates outwards such that the few cases where a const reference could _actually_ be appropriate become odd outliers, so our guidance is that IR elements should uniformly be passed as non-const pointers.

+## FAQ

+### How heavyweight is `StatusOr`?

+What follows is the **general guidance on how absl::StatusOr is used** -- it is used extensively throughout the XLS code base as an error-style indicator object wrapper, so it is important to understand the mental model used for its cost.

+Consider cost wise that: a) creating an **ok** `StatusOr` is cheap, b) creating a **non-ok** `StatusOr` is expensive (that is, imagine the non-ok `Status` within a `StatusOr` is the expensive part).

+The implication being: if there's an API where "not found" is a reasonable outcome, prefer `absl::optional<>` as a return value to indicate that / go with the grain of cost.

+Something like a filesystem API would be a classic example -- where you shouldn't be rooting around looking for files that aren't there -- so a not-found `absl::StatusOr` result would be fine to use.

+A good potential mental model is to imagine the program may run with logging of a traceback for every non-ok status that is created.
+(This is related to a debugging capability in Google internally called `--util_status_save_stack_trace` that captures backtraces when error `Status`es are created.)
+Ideally, with such a logging flag turned on, the screen wouldn't fill up with "non error tracebacks", only tracebacks from events where something really went wrong.